sct/overseerr/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
+#### Description

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Is your feature request related to a problem?
+If so, please provide a clear and concise description of the problem.
+E.g., "I'm always frustrated when [...]."

-**Describe the solution you'd like**
+#### Desired Behavior

-A clear and concise description of what you want to happen.
+Provide a clear and concise description of what you want to happen.

-**Additional context**
+#### Additional Context

-Add any other context or screenshots about the feature request here.
+Provide any additional information or screenshots that may be relevant or helpful.